Why Do Dogs Eat Poop?

-Many people find that their dog seems less tempted by their own poop after ingesting pineapple juice.
-Others report success with paw paw, yoghurt or cottage cheese.
+Some people find that their dog seems less tempted by their own poop after ingesting pineapple juice.
+Others report success with paw paw, papaya yoghurt or cottage cheese.
 (Note: if giving your dog yoghurt, make sure it doesn't have any artificial sweeteners in it!
 And also be aware that dairy products can give your dog the runs if you aren't careful...)

-What about pills or powder to stop your dog eating their own poop?
+What about pills or powders to stop your dog eating their own poop?
 Generally we don't recommend giving your dog any pills or powder without checking with your vet first.
 If you have a product in mind and would like some guidance, feel free to Ask a Pet Circle Vet.

 You might even like to consider finding a playmate for your furry friend to keep them entertained during the day.
 Plenty of "puppy playdate" websites and facebook groups exist these days.
 Plus, some vet clinics or puppy preschools may even be able to help you out by finding a pup of a similar age in your area.

 Got a serious chewer on your hands?
 Designed for tough chewers, this KONG can be stuffed with treats, kibble, or peanut butter, and helps to satisfy your dog's instinctual need to chew.

 Suitable for small to medium dog breeds, the iFetch shoots its miniature tennis balls three, six or nine meters, and will continue to shoot balls so long as your dog fetches them and returns them to the top of the chute.

 This Snuffle Mat is perfect for dogs who guzzle their meal too quickly, or who need a bit of extra puzzle-solving fun.
 The handy drawstring design means you can bring your snuffle mat on the go, or pack it away when not in use.